Group-10-Studios/Mission-Control/project_requirement/project-requirement.md

 ### 3.4 Performance requirements

 Our application expects to support one user at a time connected at one terminal.
 The software expects to have a connection made to the rocket via LoRaWAN.
-This can allow for multiple mission-control clients to connect using the same connection details but we only will officialy support one client connection as specified in our project description.
+This can allow for multiple mission-control clients to connect using the same connection details but we only will officially support one client connection as specified in our project description.

 We expect a varying influx of data from the rocket sent via connections using LoRaWAN.
 We expect this data to be coming in at near real-time based on our radio connection.
 Our application should process this information in less than 1 second 99% of the time as the data is streamed into our metrics.
 The operator should be able to reliably see the application update in a smooth manner showing the change in values as detected by the rocket itself.